 Southern California environmental managers and scientists spend an estimated $50 million every year on monitoring aquatic environments, but have struggled to answer the big-picture questions being asked by the public: “Is it safe to swim in the ocean?”
 “Are locally caught fish safe to eat?” and “Are local ecosystems adequately protected?”
+The reason?
 Most of this money is allocated to keep tabs on the relatively compact areas that surround specific outfalls – monitoring that is required under state and federal laws.
-Consequently, when scientists compile the compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
+Consequently, when scientists compile this compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
 Recognizing this challenge, SCCWRP has stepped in to coordinate and facilitate wide-scale regional monitoring programs across a variety of habitats, including streams, wetlands, estuaries, beaches and coastal waters.
 For each monitoring program, SCCWRP works with dozens of local and regional agencies to standardize data collection and coordinate analysis efforts, leveraging the limited resources of many to obtain comprehensive data on some of the region’s most pressing environmental challenges.
-These programs are among the top regional monitoring programs in the nation, serving as models for developing similar programs internationally They also are adaptive to pressing management needs and priorities.
-In particular, as climate change alters baseline monitoring data for species distributions and habitat quality across the region, researchers are adapting monitoring programs in multiple ways, including by developing climate change assessment tools to standardize and maintain climate variables, as well as by modifying existing ecological assessment tools to disentangle biological/habitat shifts linked to climate change from shifts linked to other human-induced stressors.
+These programs are among the top regional monitoring programs in the nation and have served as models for developing similar programs internationally.

-SCCWRP’s best-known monitoring program is the Southern California Bight Regional Monitoring Program, conducted every five years since 1994.
+SCCWRP’s best-known monitoring program is the Southern California Bight Regional Monitoring Program, conducted every five years since the mid-1990s.
 The ongoing program mobilizes participating agencies to collect data from across a much greater expanse than just their outfall zones, allowing environmental managers to paint a comprehensive picture of the health of coastal waters that stretch from Point Conception in Santa Barbara County to just south of the U.S.-Mexico border.
-The Bight Program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
-Both programs renew their research plans regularly, keeping the programs focused on current management needs.
-The key to success in developing integrated monitoring plans is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and national entities – to work toward agreement on goals, study design and data interpretation.
-Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring data and implement findings.
-Moreover, regional monitoring participants have come to rely on regional data sets to interpret their own local monitoring data.
-Finally, regional monitoring provides an important launching platform for SCCWRP’s member agencies and research collaborators to test, vet and calibrate new technologies and assessment tools.
+The Bight program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
+Most recently, SCCWRP has helped to develop a statewide program to monitor the health and resiliency of estuaries and other coastal habitats.
+Initial implementation of this program began in 2020.
+The key to success in developing integrated monitoring designs is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and federal entities – to work toward agreement on goals, study design and data interpretation.
+Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
+Regional monitoring also provides an important launching platform for SCCWRP’s member agencies and research collaborators to test new technologies and assessment tools.

-This year, SCCWRP will continue to facilitate the 2018 cycle of the Southern California Bight Regional Monitoring Program, known as Bight ’18, and the 2019-2023 cycle of the SMC Regional Watershed Monitoring Program.
-SCCWRP’s focus for 2021-22 will be on:
+This year, SCCWRP will continue to seek to finalize the ongoing 2018 cycle of the Southern California Bight Regional Monitoring Program, known as Bight ’18, and the 2019-2023 cycle of the SMC Regional Watershed Monitoring Program.
+SCCWRP also will facilitate design and planning activities for all Bight ’23 studies:

-- Regional marine monitoring (Bight ’18): SCCWRP is continuing to work with more than 80 partner agencies to complete the sixth cycle of the Southern California Bight Regional Monitoring Program (Bight ’18), one of the largest and longest running ocean monitoring programs in the country.
-This integrated, ongoing regional monitoring collaboration provides holistic answers to questions regarding the extent and magnitude of anthropogenic impacts, the range of natural variability upon which scientists evaluate these impacts, and shifting baselines of natural condition as global pressures alter even our most untouched parts of the coast.
-Bight ’18 is made up of five major study elements: Sediment Quality, Ocean Acidification, Harmful Algal Blooms, Trash, and Microbiology.
-Bight ’18 includes monitoring of new habitats not previously monitored, new sampling techniques, new pollutants, and development and testing of new ecosystem response assessment tools.
+- Regional marine monitoring (Bight ’18 and Bight ’23): SCCWRP is continuing to work with more than 80 partner agencies to complete the remaining study elements of the Southern California Bight 2018 Regional Monitoring Program (Bight ’18), one of the largest and longest running marine monitoring programs in the country.
+Simultaneously, SCCWRP is planning for the summer 2023 launch of Bight ’23, including recruiting participants, preparing study designs, and preparing data management plans.
+The Bight program is an integrated, ongoing regional monitoring collaboration that provides holistic answers to questions regarding the extent and magnitude of anthropogenic impacts, the range of natural variability upon which scientists evaluate these impacts, and shifting baselines of natural condition as global pressures alter even our most untouched parts of the coast.
 During each Bight cycle, SCCWRP facilitates the development of study designs, data management plans, data analysis, and co-authoring of final assessment reports.
 Since its inception in 1994, the Bight program has conducted comprehensive monitoring of approximately 1,500 square miles of near-coastal ocean, with more than 2,000 sites sampled.